2020 Kentucky Wildcats softball team

-The 2020 Kentucky Wildcats softball team represents the University of Kentucky in the 2020 NCAA Division I softball season.
-The Wildcats play their home games at John Cropp Stadium.
+The 2020 Kentucky Wildcats softball team represented the University of Kentucky in the 2020 NCAA Division I softball season.
+The Wildcats played their home games at John Cropp Stadium.

 Previous season

 The Wildcats finished the 2019 season 36–24 overall, and 14–10 in the SEC to finish in a tie for second in the conference.
 The Wildcats hosted a regional during the 2019 NCAA Division I softball tournament and later advanced to the Seattle Super Regional against Washington.
 The Wildcats were defeated by the Huskies 0 games to 2 as the Huskies advanced to the WCWS.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.